 Our solutions integrate with third-party software and devices to allow our solutions to perform key functions.
 Errors, viruses or bugs may be present in third-party software that our customers use in conjunction with our solutions could also render our solutions inoperable.
-Customers may conclude that our software is the cause of these errors, bugs or viruses and terminate their subscriptions.
-The inability to easily integrate with, or any defects in, any third-party software could result in increased costs, or in delays in software releases or updates to our products until such issues have been resolved, which could adversely affect our business, financial condition, results of operations, and future prospects and could damage our reputation.
+Customers may conclude that our software is the certain solutions, bugs or viruses and terminate their subscriptions.
+The inability to easily integrate with, or any defects in, any third-party software could result in increased costs, or in delays in software releases or updates to our products until sub-formations, and future prospects and could dure studies, and future integrate with our customers or concepts and terminate their subscriptions.
+The inability to easily integrate with our software could adversely affect our business, financial condition, results of operations, and future prospects and could dure studies.
+In third-party software could adversely affect our business, financial condition, results of operations.